CiscoISE/terraform-provider-ciscoise/docs/resources/sgt.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SecurityGroups.
-  This resource allows the client to update a security group.
-    This resource deletes a security group.
-    This resource creates a security group.
+  This resource allows the client to update a security group.This resource deletes a security group.This resource creates a security group.
 ---

 # ciscoise_sgt (Resource)

 It manages create, read, update and delete operations on SecurityGroups.

-  This resource allows the client to update a security group.
+  - This resource allows the client to update a security group.
-  This resource deletes a security group.
+  - This resource deletes a security group.
-  This resource creates a security group.
+  - This resource creates a security group.

 ## Example Usage